Redirecting Query String Parameters for a Better Website

-Query string parameters are additional pieces of data appended to the end of a URL, starting with a question mark (?).
-They allow you to pass variables and values into a webpage.
+Query string parameters are additional pieces of data added to the end of a URL.
+They begin with a question mark (?) and allow you to pass variables and values into a webpage.
+For example in this URL:

-For example, you may see a URL like this: example.com/page?color=blue&size=large Here, “color=blue” and “size=large” are query string parameters that pass data to the page.
-The page could then use this data to customize the display, pulling the color and size values from the source URL.
+The “color=blue” and “size=large” are query string parameters that pass data to the page.
+The page can then use this data to customize the display, pulling the color and size values from the source URL.

 Query strings are commonly used for search filters, personalization, tracking, and more.
 They enable dynamic interactions without having to create separate pages.